Editorial ranking 456 parks ranked

 North Carolina

-Why it ranks: History buffs, families with curious kids, and anyone already visiting Roanoke Island will find this worthwhile.
+Why it ranks: History buffs, families with kids in school, and anyone curious about colonial American mysteries will get the most out of this place.

 NPS Photo / Mary DawsonNational Monument